fgsumer/GitPro/backend/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

+## Installing to Heroku cli (If not installed on your pc, firstly install it)

+Here you can find [the link to install the heroku cli](https://devcenter.heroku.com/categories/command-line)

 ## Very Important Check before all (remote)

 Go to /backend folder and then: